-Potential consequence Severity The particular values and sensitivities identified as having the potential to be impacted by seabed disturbance are: • benthic communities.
-Insignificant (F) As described in Section 4.6.3, several seabed habitat surveys have been undertaken in the Ichthys Field in WA-50-L. The results of the surveys observed that seabed topography was relatively flat and featureless (INPEX 2010) with no obstructions or features on the seafloor, such as boulders, reef pinnacles or outcropping hard layers (Fugro Survey Pty Ltd. 2005, 2015; RPS 2007).
+Potential consequence Severity The particular values and sensitivities with the potential to be impacted by seabed disturbance are: • benthic communities • fish (demersal fish community and commercial species).
+Insignificant (F) Physical disturbance of the seabed may cause temporary disturbance to benthic habitats and loss of associated infauna and epifauna.
+As described in Section 4.7.3, seabed habitat surveys have been undertaken in the Ichthys Field, Echuca and Heywood Shoals located approximately 79 km and 96 km from WA-50-L respectively.
+The results of the surveys observed that seabed topography was relatively flat and featureless (INPEX 2010) with no obstructions or features on the seafloor, such as boulders, reef pinnacles or outcropping hard layers (Fugro Survey Pty Ltd. 2005; RPS 2007).
 The observed habitat generally supported a diverse infauna dominated by polychaetes and crustaceans typical of the broader region and this was reflected in survey results which indicated that the epibenthic fauna was diverse but sparsely distributed (RPS 2008).
-Benthic habitats within WA-50-L comprise of soft substrate, typical of deep continental shelf seabed habitats which are widely distributed in deeper parts of the Browse Basin (RPS 2007), and commonly found throughout the NWMR (Baker et al. 2008).
-Survey data also confirmed the seabed in WA-50-L has a lack of seabed features and identified heavily rippled sediments and sand waves suggestive of strong near seabed currents.
-The largest sand waves identified were reported to vary from 0.5 to 1.0 m in height with a maximum gradient on their northern lee side of approximately 20 degrees (Fugro Survey Pty Ltd 2015).
-In general, deep-sea infaunal assemblages are poorly studied on the NSW but are likely to be widely distributed in the region including WA-50-L (INPEX 2010).